| |

 |

-The California Joint Replacement Registry will be the first regional
+The California Joint Replacement Registry was the first regional

-Data collection for the CJRR relies on a combination of modalities, including the submission of formatted data files, the completion of web-based surveys, and the automated reading of faxed/scanned paper forms.
+Data collection for the CJRR relied on a combination of modalities, including the submission of formatted data files, the completion of web-based surveys, and the automated reading of faxed/scanned paper forms.

-The CJRR's security model sequesters patient-specific data in a protected repository that is not exposed to the internet, while enabling participating organizations to access aggregated and de-identified reports via an online data mart.
+The CJRR's security model sequestered patient-specific data in a protected repository that was not exposed to the internet, while enabling participating organizations to access aggregated and de-identified reports via an online data mart.

 |